State of Alaska Logo

 This project is focused on the section of the Glenn Highway between Arctic Avenue and Palmer-Fishhook Road where the highway leaves downtown Palmer and ascends the Matanuska River bluffs.

-From farmland, personal driveways, and neighborhood entrances that line the corridor, people are entering into a section of interstate highway that sees 10,000 vehicles per day traveling at speeds in excess of 45–55 mph.
+From farmland, personal driveways, and neighborhood entrances that line the corridor, people are entering a section of interstate highway that sees 10,000 vehicles per day traveling at speeds in excess of 45–55 mph.
 With these traffic patterns at the forefront and the Glenn Highway being part of the National Highway System, the project is focused on improving safety.
 Roadway capacity evaluation is also planned to meet community needs now and into the future.

 The project’s main goals are to: